Problems solved

 Project details

-Pingit received a major UX overhaul and a brand new visual identity in 2015.
-I’ve been hired as a UX/interaction designer mainly to help re-designing the UX journeys and the interactions of the app.
+Pingit received a major UX overhaul and a new look & feel in 2015.
+As a UX/interaction designer, I did motion design, involved in the redesign of the UX journeys and prototyped/validated meaningful interactions for the mobile application.

 Motion design

-The newly released application has undergone a visual transformation, featuring a redesigned logo.
-I have contributed to the motion design concepts for the logo’s animation, which is displayed during the loading process, below the initial storyboard.
+The app has undergone a visual transformation, featuring a redesigned logo.
+I have contributed to the motion design of the logo’s animation, which is displayed during the loading screen.
+The image above shows the initial storyboard.
 The animation was crafted using Adobe After Effects.

 Motion design prototypes

-The UX team reworked almost every aspects of the mobile app journey including:
+Beyond motion design, I helped the UX team to rework almost every aspect of the mobile app journey including:

 - user onboarding